lmj0011/jetpack-release-tracker/README.md

 ## Download
 Get the app from the [Google Play Store](https://play.google.com/store/apps/details?id=name.lmj0011.jetpackreleasetracker).

+## Building from source
+- clone this repo
+- create a `gradle.properties` file from `gradle.properties.example`
+- build app

 ## Issues, Feature Requests and Contributing

 Please make sure to read the full guidelines.